Herzlich willkommen! Wir haben erkannt, dass Sie ggf. eine andere Sprache benötigen.

 What are we perhaps still missing to become really good?

 There is no such thing as an instruction manual for HR - reports on best practices can be inspiring, but sometimes also discouraging.
 As a first step, it is advisable to take stock of the situation in order to look at the functionality of the current processes and structures and to detect possible "blind spots" in operational or strategic issues.
 Perhaps there are small things that can already bring about an improvement in HR work as a quick win.
 Perhaps selectively applied expertise can put HR on a more secure footing.
 Perhaps there are issues that are not yet acute but will become relevant in the near future.
 The earlier you uncover your growth areas in HR, the better you can decide how to deal with them.
 An analysis of your HR structures and processes can give you the impetus to change those things that haven't felt right for a while.
 If you have a question mark about whether your previous approach is watertight, a positive confirmation can be liberating - and a negative finding clearly shows you where you stand.
-A SWOT analysis also provides valuable information for securing the future of the company when it comes to personnel.
+A HR audit also provides valuable information for securing the future of the company when it comes to personnel.

 As part of our HR consulting services, we offer you the opportunity to review the alignment and processes of your HR department in a straightforward manner.
 Our HR Check-Up package includes answering a customized online questionnaire and the analysis of your HR documents by our experienced HR consultants.
 In addition, we arrange at least one joint appointment to dive even deeper into your HR world and conduct a comprehensive assessment.
 Depending on the package you choose, we offer different levels of analysis to meet your company's individual requirements.
 Our HR Check-Up provides you with valuable insights to identify potential for improvement and make your HR department more efficient and fit for the future.